Reorganizing: Site News

 Ghost Hunting in Haunted Cemeteries

 At least for now, all of my books are FREE to read in Kindle Unlimited.
-That will change when we expand distribution to other retailers, especially in the EU and UK.
+That will change when we expand distribution to other retailers, especially in the EU and UK… meaning early 2021, if not sooner.

 These website improvements and book revisions will probably keep me busy through the end of 2020.

-I’ll post progress updates here, at least once a month.
+I’ll post progress updates here, approximately once a month.